-Uzbek president Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change
+Uzbek President Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change

 Uzbek President Shavkat Mirziyoyev backed down on July 3 and cancelled a plan to remove Karakalpakstan autonomy from the constitution in the face of massive protests that were rapidly turning violent.

-Tension in the poor desert region of Karakalpakstan soared when tens of thousands took to the streets of the region’s capital Nukus (video) in protest after details of changes to the Uzbek constitution were released that would end Karakalpakstan special status as an autonomous republic within Uzbekistan in changes to the constitution planned to be made at the end of this year.
+Tensions in the poor desert region of Karakalpakstan soared when tens of thousands took to the streets of the region’s capital Nukus (video) in protest after details of changes to the Uzbek constitution, to be made at the end of this year, were released that would end Karakalpakstan's special status as an autonomous republic within Uzbekistan.

-The demonstration was by far the largest in the country since a pro-democracy demonstration in Andijan in 2005, where the former president Islam Karimov ordered police to open fire killing several hundred people according to report at the time.
+The demonstration was by far the largest in the country since a pro-democracy demonstration in Andijan in 2005, where the former president Islam Karimov ordered police to open fire, killing several hundred people, according to reports at the time.

 The Nukus demonstrations come in the context of similar protests in Almaty in Kazakhstan in January that came close to overthrowing the government until President Kassym-Jomart Tokayev called for military help from Russia that quickly quelled the unrest.

-Likewise, protests in Kyrgyzstan last December quickly toppled the government and led to a change in presidents, installing Sadyr Japarov as the new president.
+Likewise, protests in Kyrgyzstan last December quickly toppled the government and led to a change in president, installing Sadyr Japarov.

-Keen to nip the crisis in the bud, Mirziyoyev flew to Nukus in person on Saturday July 2 to meet with local leaders and protestors and quickly cancelled the changes to the constitution in the hope of restoring peace.
+Keen to nip the crisis in the bud, Mirziyoyev flew to Nukus in person on Saturday, July 2 to meet with local leaders and protesters and quickly cancelled the changes to the constitution in the hope of restoring peace.
 At the time of writing, it is unclear if the protests have stopped.

 Mirziyoyev met regional lawmakers and community representatives from the local Mahallas and said that he would take the views of the local population into consideration.

-“Considering that the process of discussing changes and additions to the constitution are still ongoing, and after having considered the views of people in Karakalpakstan, the president has decreed it necessary to leave unchanged the Articles 70, 71, 72, 74, 75 of the current constitution,” Mirziyoyev’s office said in a statement released on July 3.
+“Considering that the process of discussing changes and additions to the constitution is still ongoing, and after having considered the views of people in Karakalpakstan, the president has decreed it necessary to leave unchanged the Articles 70, 71, 72, 74, 75 of the current constitution,” Mirziyoyev’s office said in a statement released on July 3.

-Eurasianet reports that while Mirziyoyev has adopted a conciliatory line, other local officials have taken a harder line, blaming the unrest of local criminal groups and pointing to violent clashes with police.
-According to some reports a few policemen were killed over the weekend and social media has footage where it appears a small crowd of protestors were attacking police.
+Eurasianet reports that while Mirziyoyev has adopted a conciliatory approach, other local officials have taken a harder line, blaming the unrest on local criminal groups and pointing to violent clashes with police.
+According to some reports, a few policemen were killed over the weekend and social media has footage where it appears a small crowd of protesters were attacking police.

 As the government quickly closed down phone and internet networks, verifying reports has been made very difficult.